viamrobotics/docs/docs/services/data/capture/_index.md

 aliases:
   - "/services/data/capture/"
   - "/data/capture/"
+  - "/build/micro-rdk/data_management/"
 # SME: Alexa Greenberg
 no_service: true
 ---

-The data management service captures data from one or more components locally on the machine's storage.
+The data management service captures data from one or more components.

+{{< tabs >}}
+{{% tab name="RDK" %}}

-The process runs in the background and, by default, stores data in the `~/.viam/capture` directory.
+The data is captured locally on the machine's storage and, by default, stored in the `~/.viam/capture` directory.

-If a machine restarts for any reason, capture automatically resumes.
+If a machine restarts for any reason, capture automatically resumes and any data from already stored but not yet synced is synced.

 The service can capture data from multiple components at the same or different frequencies.
-Viam does not impose a lower or upper limit on the frequency of data collection.
+The service does not impose a lower or upper limit on the frequency of data collection.
 However, in practice, your hardware may impose limits on the frequency of data collection.

+{{% /tab %}}
+{{% tab name="micro-RDK" %}}
+The data is captured in the ESP32's flash memory and periodically uploaded to the Viam cloud.

+If the machine restarts before all data is synced, all unsynced data captured since the last sync point is lost.

+The service can capture data from multiple components at the same or different frequencies.
+The service does not impose a lower or upper limit on the frequency of data collection.
+However, in practice, high frequency data collection (> 100Hz) requires special considerations on the ESP32.

+{{% /tab %}}
+{{< /tabs >}}

 You can change the frequency of data capture at any time for individual components.
 If you use {{< glossary_tooltip term_id="fragment" text="fragments" >}}, you can change the frequency of data capture in real time for some or all machines in a fleet at the component or machine level.